Processing Inline Images in Salesforce

 let inputWrapper = new Object();

-inputWrapper.inputObj = JSON.stringify(postFeedWrapper);
+inputWrapper.inputObj = JSON.stringify(obj);

 return inputWrapper;